-The Journal of the 25th Colloquium for Information Systems Security Education (CISSE) marks a quarter century of contribution of leaders in cybersecurity education from the education, government, and industry.
-This paper embodies contributions of authors from around the world, as we collaborate to enhance the cyber resilience of society.
-Papers this year were aligned around the Conference theme Challenges in Teaching Cybersecurity: Ethics, Legal Issues, Adversarial Behavior, Risk Management, Pedagogy, and Governance.
-Papers were presented at the conference clustered into interest areas of K12, Education Theory, Interactive Engagement, Cyber Warfare, Cyber Industry Analysis & Theory, Teaching Tools for Cybersecurity, and Cybersecurity Laboratory Innovation.
-In addition several papers analyzing specific cybersecurity courses included subjects like Cyber Warfare, Security Operations Centers, and Applied Cryptography.
+The Journal of the 25th Colloquium for Information Systems Security Education (CISSE) marks a quarter century of contribution by leaders in cybersecurity from education, government, and industry.
+This edition embodies contributions of international authors, as we collaborate to enhance the cyber resilience of society.
+Contributing papers were aligned to the conference theme: Challenges in Teaching Cybersecurity: Ethics, Legal Issues, Adversarial Behavior, Risk Management, Pedagogy, and Governance.
+Papers presented are clustered into interest areas of K12, Education Theory, Interactive Engagement, Cyber Warfare, Cyber Industry Analysis & Theory, Teaching Tools for Cybersecurity, and Cybersecurity Laboratory Innovation.
+In addition, several papers analyzing specific cybersecurity courses included subjects like Cyber Warfare, Security Operations Centers, and Applied Cryptography.

-The CISSE is a key gathering place for many of the leaders of the National Centers for Academic Excellence in Cybersecurity.
-The annual meeting has been continuous for 25 years whether in-person or through virtual conference facilities, and offers an opportunity for all educators to see the advances in the field of cybersecurity education.
+CISSE is a key forum for many of the leaders of the National Centers for Academic Excellence in Cybersecurity.
+The annual meeting has been continuous for 25 years whether in-person or virtual conference, and offers an opportunity for all educators to see the advances in the field of cybersecurity education.
 In addition, CISSE offers a particular welcome to young cybersecurity educators as a way of connecting with leaders in the field and connecting with those in topics of interest.
 In addition, CISSE offers a workshop for those interested in expanding the impact of their research on the field.

-This year 22 Papers were accepted from a pool of 29 submissions that came across the US and internationally from countries as far away as Oman.
-The acceptance rate was 78% based on the journal’s policy of publishing all papers of significant value to the Colloquium members and the field.
-The high acceptance rate reflects the quality of this year's submissions based on the peer review recommendations.
-All accepted papers passed a peer review process and review by the Editorial Board.
+This year, 22 Papers were accepted from a pool of submissions that came from across the US and internationally from countries as far away as Oman.
+The journal's practice is to publish all papers of significant value to the Colloquium members and the field.
+All accepted papers passed a peer review process and were also reviewed by the Editorial Board.